 The murder of George Floyd at the hands of the police sparked a renewed movement against systemic racism, hate, and discrimination.
-As a groundswell of protests spread across the country, President Valerie Smith wrote to the Swarthmore community: “We stand today with those who are suffering from the threat and the consequences of racial violence, economic despair, disease, and death.
+As a groundswell of protests spread across the country in May of 2020, President Valerie Smith wrote to the Swarthmore community: “We stand today with those who are suffering from the threat and the consequences of racial violence, economic despair, disease, and death.
 Inspired by our values and ideals, we must dedicate ourselves to fighting for justice; to caring for those who are sick, hungry, or hurting in mind or spirit; and to repairing our broken world.”

-Following that call to action, and in keeping Swarthmore College’s steadfast commitment to diversity, equity, and inclusion, and its mission of educating students, promoting social justice and serving the common good, President Smith has established the President's Fund for Racial Justice.
+Following that call to action, and in keeping Swarthmore College’s steadfast commitment to diversity, equity, and inclusion, and its mission of educating students, promoting social justice and serving the common good, President Smith established the President's Fund for Racial Justice (PFRJ).

 Support the President’s Fund for Racial Justice with a gift that will help our community right now.
-To begin a conversation about supporting the long term impact of the fund with an endowed gift, contact Michael Gillum, Senior Director of Individual Giving & Donor Relations, at email@example.com or 610-328-8334.
+To begin a conversation about supporting the lasting impact of the fund with an endowed gift, contact Renée Atkinson, Associate Vice President of Advancement, at firstname.lastname@example.org or 610-328-8323.

 Quote from President Smith